Ancient Numismatic Mythology

 Picture

 JUDAEA, Procurators.
-Valerius Gratus, 15-26 A.D. Æ Prutah Obv: Palm fron, date LB Rev: legend within wreath, TIB, KAI, CAP Ref: Hendin 639 (Author's collection)
+Valerius Gratus, 15-26 A.D. Æ Prutah Obv: Palm fron, date LB Rev: legend within wreath, TIB, KAI, CAP Ref: Hendin 639 (formerly Author's collection)

 Picture

 JUDAEA, Procurators.
-Valerius Gratus, 15-26 A.D. Æ Prutah Obv: Palm fron, IOVLIA, date Rev: legend within wreath, IOY, LIA Ref: Hendin (Author's collection)
+Valerius Gratus, 15-26 A.D. Æ Prutah Obv: Palm fron, IOVLIA, date Rev: legend within wreath, IOY, LIA Ref: Hendin (formerly Author's collection)

 Picture